-What Kind of Bottles to use for Kombucha 2nd Fermentation
+Choosing Bottles for a Kombucha 2nd Fermentation

 Use Grolsch-style bottles.
-However, make sure they are a quality glass bottle; just because it looks like a Grolsch-style bottle does not mean it is one.
+However, ensure they are quality glass bottles; just because it looks like a Grolsch-style bottle does not mean it is one.
 I suggest buying new to ensure you get the right kind.

-Store the bottles in a dark cupboard, or at least away from direct sunlight for 2 days – two weeks at room temperature.
+Store the bottles in a dark cupboard, or at least away from direct sunlight for 2 days, up to two weeks at room temperature.
 The carbonation will build during this time.

 Opening Bottles Safely